DEV-learn-co-students/fe-getting-to-know-html-compliance-test/README.md

 <p>You're Learning HTML!</p>
 ```

 Above we can see the `p` element which indicates a paragraph in the browser.
 The start tag `<p>` indicates the beginning of the paragraph and the ending tag `</p>` defines the end of the paragraph.
 As you can see tags names are surrounded by `<>` angle brackets.
 All the content `You're Learning HTML!` in the center is the body of the paragraph.
-This tells the browser to addd pace before and after the content "You're Learning HTML!".
+This tells the browser to add space before and after the content "You're Learning HTML!".

 There are a few exceptions where elements may just have an opening tag only.
 We will see a few of these in examples below such as the image element `<img>` but more on that later.